Block title

 “In a series of interwoven storylines: a drug trafficker arranges a multi-cartel Fentanyl smuggling operation; an architect recovering from an Oxycodone addiction tracks down the truth behind her son’s disappearance; a university professor battles unexpected revelations about his employer, a pharmaceutical company bringing a new ‘non-addictive’ painkiller to market.”
 (Deadline)

-Director Nicholas Jarecki’s dramatic thriller, Crisis, features the song “Get to You” which was written and performed by Outcalls specifically for the film.
+Director Nicholas Jarecki’s dramatic thriller, Crisis, features the song “Get To You” which was written and performed by Outcalls specifically for the film.
 Britt and Melissa were tasked with creating a track in the style of Brill Building pop, a term popularized in the 1960s that refers to a subgenre of teen idol and girl group songs.

-• Get to You (unmastered clip)
+• Get To You

 • At Moose House studio